quorum1/governance/docs/operating-agreement.md

 The Collective will be dissolved upon:

-a. supermajority (2/3) vote of all Stewards;
+a.
+Supermajority (75%) vote of all Stewards, with Managing Steward allowed a veto;

-b. the issuance of an order of dissolution by a court;
+b.
+The issuance of an order of dissolution by a court;

-c. or by action of the California Secretary of State.
+c.
+Or by action of the California Secretary of State.

 ### 9.2 Winding Up.

 After the Collective is dissolved, the person or persons responsible for winding it up shall as expeditiously as possible and on terms as favorable as possible to the Collective, wind up its business and internal affairs and liquidate its assets.
 During the  wind-up period, the Collective shall accept no new business except to the extent necessary to dispose of existing inventory.

 ### 9.3 Liquidation.

-Proceeds from liquidation of the Collective shall be applied and distributed  in the following order:
+Proceeds from liquidation of the Collective shall be applied and distributed in accordance with the Rules and Regulations and the Financial Model.

-a.
-First, to payment of the expenses of liquidation and of all the Collective’s debts and  liabilities to non-Stewards;

-b.
-Second, to the payment of Collective debts and liabilities owed to Stewards;

-c.
-Third, pro rata to Stewards in the amount of their respective Steward Account balances  on the date of distribution;

-d.
-Fifth, as described in § 7.7 (Dissolution Distributions).

 ## SECTION 10 - DISPUTE RESOLUTION